“If you make less than $100,000, you should fill out form 1040-EZ.”

 This number can also be said as "one hundred".
 But saying "a hundred" is more casual and less exact. "one hundred" means exactly 100, but "a hundred" sounds like it might be a little more or a little less than precisely 100.

 Telling someone "you should ___" is a way of giving advice.
 You use the word "should" when you don't think the person will mind you giving them advice.
-For example, in this case your sister doesn't know which form to use, so she's happy to hear your advice.
+For example, if you think that your friend is a talented artist but hasn't tried to do art professionally, you can say this:

-If you want to give someone advice that they're not expecting and might not like, you can use an expression like this:
+On the other hand, if you want to give someone advice that they're not expecting and might not like, you can use an expression like these:

 To "fill out" a form means to write answers into the blank lines or boxes.